-They are not easy to find, but if you are eager enough you will find a few.
+They are not easy to find, but if you are, eager enough you will see a few.
 I will introduce you to one in Prague one in Copenhagen one in London and one in Helsinki in Finland.

 In London, I have spent some hours chasing a Toy & Model Museum in Marylebone.
 I could read about in my guide-book, but nobody had ever heard about it.
 The happy ending to it was that I re-found the little Paddington Bear at Paddington Station.

 The Victorian & Albert Museum has a lovely free museum in Bethnal Green “The Museum of Childhood”.
 You can see toys from the world.
-What most impressed me was to see the fine toys given to the Royal families children more than a hundred years ago.
+What most impressed me was to examine the toys given to the Royal families children more than a hundred years ago.

 This spring in Prague I managed to visit their Toy Museum twice.
 The collection was put up beautifully in bright cases.
-Especially the fine porcelain or bisque dolls in original fine clothes and surroundings impressed me.
+Especially the beautiful porcelain or bisque dolls in original beautiful clothes and surroundings impressed me.

 Muzeum Hracek, Toy Museum in Prague.
 Toys from the year 1900

 In Denmark very little is left of toy museums. ” Olgas lyst ” in Copenhagen is a treasure to me.

 When I was in my twenties and thirties, I had a much-appreciated hairdresser.

 He collected old dolls, and a doll house was placed on a fireplace shelf in his shop.